tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

     In-progress

 ## Challenges
 * with this automation I was only able to install mediawiki in ec2-instance.
-But, complete setup requires manual intervention, like we need to set language, add db details for wiki manually by following web instructions.
+But, complete setup requires manual intervention, like we need to set language, add database details for wiki manually by following web instructions.
 Need to find a way to automate this, so that complete installation+configuration suite can be automated.

 ## Future-improvment
 This project can be improved in below areas.